helloimlixin/SharingApp/README.md

 3. As an owner, I want to edit a thing in my things.
 4. As an owner, I want to delete a thing in my things.

+### Lists

+1. As an owner, I want to view a list of **all** my belongings, each with their title, description, and status.
+2. As an owner, I want to view a list of all my things that are **available**, each with their title and description.
+3. As an owner, I want to view a list of my things being **borrowed**, each with their title an description.

 ### Borrowing

 1. As an owner, I want a thing to have a status of one of *Available* or *Borrowed*: I want to set a borrowed thing to be available once it's returned.